2016 OPERATING HOURS REGULAR SEASON HOURS (June 12 - September 5)

 WHAT'S NEW AT KEYSTONE BIKE PARK

-The 2015 Keystone Bike Park features a variety of upgrades and additions, including chairlift bike trays, a bigger and better skills park with improved jump lines, new features and berms and jumps on select trails.
+Other recent updates include chairlift bike trays, a bigger and better skills park with improved jump lines, new features and berms and jumps on select trails.
 The addition of self-loading bike trays to the Summit Express chairlift will increase uphill capacity while also providing riders with a more convenient and streamlined mountain biking adventure.
 These drop-in bike trays will be placed every fourth chair and hold three per carrier.

 Keystone says it will continue its dedication to maintaining existing trails and adding new trails with a new bike Trails Crew.
 This staff will focus solely on on-trail maintenance and building.
-The bike park has been approved for new trail additions and work will begin in early August, with a planned Summer 2016 debut.

 Additional work will continue on existing trails, adding new features and improving flow.